Hey, there's a new report out that down in Columbia, Cartagena, the Secret Service brought 20 or 21 women.

 And are they not speculating with our money, taxpayer dollars?

-They're all getting loans and whatever from the federal government from Obama from his stash.
+They're all getting loans and whatever from the federal government, from Obama, from his stash.

-You have Sylindra.
+You have Solyndra.

 You've got wind energy companies that are biting the dust.